(Washington, D.C., October 8, 1894 – Rockville, Maryland, July 17, 1977).1

 The next station listed on Chapin’s sketchy R.A.F. service record is “3 (T) Grp” (presumably 3 Training Group, headquartered at Birmingham and renamed Midland Area on May 8, 1918); he was transferred from there to R.A.F.
 Station Buckminster about seven miles south of Grantham effective June 11, 1918.

-Chapin left the squadron on February 1, 1918.19 At some point he had either been injured or fallen ill; he is listed among the “sick and wounded, walking cases who require no help or dressing” in documents related to the voyage of the Zeelandia.
-The Zeelandia, with Chapin aboard, departed St. Nazaire February 28, 1919, and arrived at Newport News on March 13, 1919.20
+Chapin remained with the squadron at Toul until February 1, 1918.17 At some point he had either been injured or fallen ill; he is listed among the “sick and wounded, walking cases who require no help or dressing” in documents related to the voyage of the Zeelandia.
+The Zeelandia, with Chapin aboard, departed St. Nazaire February 28, 1919, and arrived at Newport News on March 13, 1919.18

-After the war Chapin worked in real estate and insurance, briefly in New York, but mainly in the Washington, D.C. area.21
+After the war Chapin worked in real estate and insurance, briefly in New York, but mainly in the Washington, D.C. area.19

 (For complete bibliographic entries, please consult the list of works and web pages cited.)

 1 For Chapin’s date and place of birth, see Ancestry.com, U.S., World War I Draft Registration Cards, 1917-1918, record for Allison Henderson Chapin.
 For his date and place of death, see Deloneva, “Allison Henderson Chapin, Sr.” The photo is a detail from a group photo of Squadron 7 at the Ohio State University School of Military Aeronautics.

 3 Ames, Official Register, p.
 741; Alexander, Report, p.
 21.

 4 The announcement of his engagement (“Engagements”) indicates he attended both Georgetown and George Washington University.
 The record for him in the 1940 census indicates two years of college; see Ancestry.com, 1940 United States Federal Census, record for Allison H Chapin.